Testy/TestyTs/README.md

 TestyTs is a modern TypeScript testing framework.

 ## Why?
 Writing tests should be fun.
 The other testing framework solutions do not make use of the full power of TypeScript.
+This one uses decorators and OOP and stuff.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.